danielzx600/danielzx600/README.md

 <h3 align="left">I'm a developer based in New York.
 Some of my favorite hobbies are learning new skills and working out!
-Regarding my programming journey, I have skills in JavaScript & React and also have experience with Web 3.0 & Python and much more!</h3>
+Regarding my programming journey, I have skills in JavaScript & React and also have experience with Web3.0 & Python and much more!</h3>